pandu-supriyono/govuk-ui/README.md

 components at a low level (akin to just using HTML) so that you can compose them to suit your needs.
-At the same time, GOV.UK UI provides an idiomatic React and TypeScript developer experience, which means it may steer away from the Nunjucks macros originally provided with GOV.UK Frontend.
+At the same time, GOV.UK UI provides an idiomatic React and TypeScript developer experience, which means it may steer away from the Nunjucks macros originally provided by GOV.UK Frontend.
 For example:

 ```tsx
 import { FormGroup, Input, label } from "govuk-ui";